-Jolleen Dick is a young, passionate Nuu-chah-nulth woman looking to make a difference on in her home community of Port Alberni where she was born and raised.
-Upon the completion of her degree in the Bachelor of Tourism Management program at VIU, she returned home to continue what she started: the Sunset Market at the Victoria Quay.
-Jolleen now works as the Communications Coordinator for Hupačasath First Nation
+Jolleen (Yahmiss) was born and raised in Hupacasath territory.
+Upon the completion of her degree in the Bachelor of Tourism Management program at VIU, she returned home to continue developing the Sunset Market at the Victoria Quay.
+Jolleen began her role as Communications Officer in February 2015

 In 1996, Paulette Tatoosh completed an Accounting Office Assistant Certificate at North Island College.
 Additionally, in 1996, she became employed with Hupačasath First Nation as a social assistance worker.
 In 1997, to enhance and develop more helping skills, she completed Nuu-chah-nulth Human Services Core Training.
 Then, in 2002 she was a awarded a Bachelor of Social Work Degree at the University of Victoria.
 Ongoing professional development includes successfully finishing three levels of Trauma Counsellor Training in 2007, three levels of Motivational Interviewing from 2012 to 2014 and completing a Job Developer Certificate in 2014.
 Working for positive, respectful change and strengthening her human services skills are two consistent habits that she brings to her position in the Hupačasath Social Development Department.